-People with Parkinson’s and their partners ask: “What can I do for myself other than taking my medication?”
+People with Parkinson’s and their partners ask: “What can I do for myself other than taking my medication and exercise classes?”

-Try an introduction to basic Alexander technique (AT) principles that can improve general functioning, increase confidence, and improve overall quality of life and can be applied during normal daily activities as well as during any exercise program.
+Try an introduction to the Alexander Technique!
+The AT principles can improve posture and movement, general functioning, increase confidence, and improve overall quality of life and can be applied during normal daily activities as well as during any exercise program.

 Email Constance for class schedule or to set up a private lesson.